AndreaZecca/PandOs/README.md

 7. Choose the right configuration.
 You can find the configuration in resources directory (resources/phase3Config)
 8. Warning, you might modify the path in the Makefile adding '/local' after '/usr' level
 9. Turn on the emulator and press start button
-10. Test will ask you to enter a string for a string concatenate test in terminal 0
+10. Test will ask you to provide a string for a string concatenate test in terminal 0